-Notes:
+Notes to Editor:

-- 1. Cho is licensed under the Securities and Futures Ordinance to carry on Type 1 (dealing in securities) regulated activity.
-Cho is a representative accredited to Asia-Pac Securities Limited. - 2.
-The relevant version of the Money Laundering: Revised Guidance Notes was issued by the Securities and Futures Commission in July 1997. - 3.
-The relevant version of the Code of Conduct for Persons Licensed by or Registered with the Securities and Futures Commission came into effect in April 2003.
+- 1. Luk is licensed under the Securities and Futures Ordinance to carry on Type 1 (dealing in securities) regulated activity.
+Luk is a representative currently accredited to Asia-Pac Securities Limited. - 2.
+The relevant version of the Money Laundering: Revised Guidance Notes (or referred to as the Anti-Money Laundering Guidelines) was issued in July 1997. - 3.
+The relevant versions of the Code of Conduct for Persons Licensed by or Registered with the SFC came into effect in April 2001 and April 2003. - 4.
+Please see SFC press release dated 14 September 2005 for details.